mertdemirtas/mertdemirtas/README.md

 ### <div align="center">Hi there, I'm Mert.

-- 🔭 Student at Kocaeli University

 - ❓ Ask me about anything related to Swift, Python, Java, algorithms and data structures.
 - ❇️ I'm currently open to new opportunities as a Software Engineer.
+- I daily solve problems on Leetcode

 <br/>